gtamas/etcdmanager/README.md

 git clone https://github.com/icellmobilsoft/etcdmanager.git
 ```

-Or you may also install the Yarn / NPM package, although this is not recommended, since the package might not contain the latest code.
+Or you may also install the NPM package, although this is not recommended, since the package might not contain the latest code.

 ```
 yarn add etcd-manager

-or

-npm install etcd-manager
 ```

 Please also check out the [contribution guide](./CONTRIBUTING.md) before writing any code.